Server-Side Cookies

 This procedure checks that the _dyid_server server-side cookie is created with the same value as the _dyid cookie, but with a 1-year expiration date.
 It can be done on any browser, but we used Chrome in this example:

-2. Open Chrome developer tools (press Command+Option+J (Mac) or Control+Shift+J (Windows, Linux, Chrome OS).
+- Open Chrome developer tools (press Command+Option+J (Mac) or Control+Shift+J (Windows, Linux, Chrome OS)).

-1. Refresh the page.
-Select the first request with the URL of your site (a), and look at the Headers tab (b).
+- Refresh the page.
+Select the first request with your site's URL (a), and look at the Headers tab (b).

 The value of the _dyid_server cookie is in the request header.
 You can also find the value of _dyid in the Request Headers section of the Headers tab under "cookie:" (the first field).
 If the values match, your solution is verified.